LLNL/RAJA/docs/sphinx/user_guide/tutorial/scan.rst

    0 -1 -1 0 2 5 9 14 20 27 35 44 54 65 77 90 104 119 135 152

-.. note:: The result of an exclusive scan is similar to the result of an
-          inclusive, but differs in two ways.
+The result of an exclusive scan is similar to the result of an inclusive scan, but differs in two ways.
 First, the first entry in the exclusive scan result is the `identity` of the operator used.
 In the example here, it is zero, since the operator is 'plus'.
 Second, the output sequence is shifted one position to the right when compared to an inclusive scan.

+.. note:: The `identity` of an operator is the default value of a given type
+          for that operation.
+For example:
+          - The identity of an int for a sum operation is 0.
+          - The identity of an int for a maximum operation is -2147483648.

 Running the same scan operation on a GPU using CUDA is done by: